Doctor-trusted hair loss treatments

 Finasteride

-The FDA has approved finasteride (generic for Propecia®) for male pattern baldness.
-Finasteride is an oral medication that may significantly increase scalp coverage and male hair counts.
+Finasteride (generic for Propecia®) is FDA-approved to treat male pattern baldness.
+Finasteride is an oral medication that may help increase scalp coverage and the actual number of hairs on your head.

-Finasteride works by blocking the conversion of testosterone to another hormone called dihydrotestosterone (DHT) — and DHT has a big role in causing genetic hair loss.
+Finasteride works by blocking the conversion of testosterone to another hormone called dihydrotestosterone (DHT).
+DHT has a big role in causing genetic hair loss.

-However, finasteride is only available with a prescription, whereas Rogaine and minoxidil products are over-the-counter hair loss products.
-You can also get finasteride and minoxidil together (with a Hims prescription, if eligible) for double the power to fight hair loss.
+However, finasteride is only available with a prescription, whereas Rogaine and other topical minoxidil products are available over the counter.
+You can also get finasteride and minoxidil together (with a Hims prescription, if eligible) to double your hair-growth efforts.

 Saw Palmetto

-Saw palmetto is an herbal remedy some people use to promote healthy hair to help prevent hair loss.
-It’s often sold in shampoos and hair serums.
+Saw palmetto is an herbal remedy some people use to promote healthy hair growth and to prevent hair loss.
+It’s an ingredient in many shampoos and hair serums.

-There are limited studies showing saw palmetto may be beneficial because it might partially block DHT.
-While these studies look promising, more research is needed.
+There are limited studies showing that saw palmetto may be beneficial for treating hair loss because it might partially block DHT.
+While the data seems promising, more research is needed.

 Biotin